osiam/server/docs/Installation-by-.deb-packages.md

 ### Import basic data

-If you want to have basic data for testing, execute the following sqls:

-    sudo -u postgres psql osiam < /usr/share/osiam/sql/osiam-resource-server/example_data.sql sudo -u postgres psql osiam < /usr/share/osiam/sql/osiam-auth-server/example_data.sql
+When starting the applications there is already [basic data](detailed_reference_installation.md#default-setup) imported by Flyway.

 ## Basic Installation Architecture
 ### Packages

-We have devided OSIAM in the following packages:
+We have divided OSIAM in the following packages:

 * **osiam-common:** OSIAM common package.
 This package contains the tomcat instance configuring for all osiam services.
 * **osiam-auth-server:** OSIAM authorisation server.
 The server component for login  and ticket granting.